Jacob Manson

-Jacob Manson is a British DOB is March,91 multi platinum-selling music producer, DJ and songwriter best known as a member of house production duo Blonde with Adam Englefield.
+Jacob Manson is a British music producer, DJ and songwriter, best known as a member of house production duo Blonde with Adam Englefield.
 Manson signed a publishing deal with Sony ATV in 2013.
 Blonde was then signed by Parlophone in 2014.

 With Blonde, Manson has had a number of successful singles including 2014's "I Loved You" featuring Melissa Steel, which peaked at #7 in the UK Singles Chart, and 2015's "All Cried Out" featuring Alex Newell, peaking at #4 in the UK Singles Chart and #1 in the UK Dance Chart.
 In 2016, Blonde released "Nothing Like This" with UK garage singer Craig David.